Maria Chai (she/her)

 Laura Martinez became the first Latina council member to serve the City of East Palo Alto in 2008.
 In 2011, at the age of 27, she was elected the youngest serving, and first Latina mayor, in East Palo Alto’s history.
 She was selected by Silicon Valley/San Jose Business Journal as one of the “Top 100 Women of Influence” in 2012 and “40 Under 40” in 2015.
 Laura was appointed to the Sequoia Union High School District and served as a Trustee from March to December 2015.
 Currently, she is the Assistant Director of Admission and Tuition Assistance at Castilleja School, supporting women’s education.
 Laura received a Bachelor’s degree in Sociology, with a minor in Spanish, from Whittier College.
 She currently resides in East Palo Alto and is a longtime Canopy volunteer.

 Jeff Schmidt (he/him) is a City Councilmember in Menlo Park, serving District 3.
 Previously, he was the Chair of Menlo Park’s Environmental Quality Commission and worked on policy and program matters related to environmental protection, water and energy conservation, the urban canopy, and sustainability.
 He’s a member of 350 Menlo Park, a local climate policy and advocacy group active in Santa Clara and San Mateo counties and is also on the Steering Committee for the Environmental and Climate Change Literacy Project.
-Jeff is also the senior director of strategy and communications for the Student Affairs Division at Stanford.
+Jeff is also the PR and Communications Manager for the Stanford Blood Center.
 Previously, he was the chief executive officer of Ignited, a national education nonprofit focused on workforce development for underserved students.
-During his twenty-five-year career in industry, he held a variety of business, communications, and operational roles in the U.S., Switzerland, and Ireland and has led global teams across the Americas, Asia-Pacific, and Europe.
+During his thirty-year international career, Jeff has worked in four different sectors – business, nonprofit, higher education and government – and has led global teams across the Americas, Asia-Pacific, and Europe.
+He’s currently working on his first book – The Sideways Advantage: What To Do When the Career Ladder Breaks – that he’s aiming to publish in 2026.